- Tobey Maguire

 Spider-Man location: The interior of Norman Osborn's 'New York' mansion: Greystone Mansion, Beverly Hills, Los Angeles

 The interior, once again, is in Los Angeles.
 This time it’s the Greystone Mansion, 905 Loma Vista Drive in Beverly Hills.
 This palatial mansion isn’t open to the public, but the extensive formal gardens are (and admission is free).
 The mansion has been seen in numerous films including, yes, Ghostbusters.
-It was the interior of the ‘Pasadena’' mansion in the Coen brothers’ The Big Lebowski as well as of Jack Nicholson’s 'Massachusetts' home in The Witches of Eastwick and the mansion of Robert Angier (Hugh Jackman) in Christopher Nolan’s The Prestige.
+It was the interior of the ‘Pasadena’' mansion in the Coen brothers’ The Big Lebowski, a hospital in Star Trek Into Darkness, as well as of Jack Nicholson’s 'Massachusetts' home in The Witches of Eastwick and the mansion of Robert Angier (Hugh Jackman) in Christopher Nolan’s The Prestige.
 Its other screen appearances include All Of Me, The Disorderly Orderly, Death Becomes Her, Indecent Proposal and There Will Be Blood.

 Spider-Man location: The exterior of the ‘Daily Bugle’ office: the Flatiron Building,175 Fifth Avenue, New York